VachaLab/gorder-manual/src/manual_leaflets.md

 If you do not want to use the automatic leaflet classification (described in [Order parameters for individual leaflets](leaflets.md)), whether due to your system's complicated geometry or a lack of trust in the `gorder` assignment, you can manually specify the leaflet occupied by each lipid molecule (for each analyzed frame).

-There are two ways to manually assign lipids to membrane leaflets: using [NDX files](#assigning-lipids-using-ndx-files) or a ["leaflet assignment file"](#assigning-lipids-using-leaflet-assignment-file).
+There are two ways to manually assign lipids to membrane leaflets: using [NDX files](#assigning-lipids-using-ndx-files) or a ["leaflet assignment file"](#assigning-lipids-using-a-leaflet-assignment-file).

 ## Assigning lipids using NDX file(s)

-Using NDX files for lipid assignment is arguably a simpler method that enables seamless integration of `gorder` with [`FATSLiM`](https://fatslim.github.io/), which implements possibly the most reliable lipid classification method available.
+Using NDX files for lipid assignment is arguably a simpler method that enables seamless integration of `gorder` with [`FATSLiM`](https://fatslim.github.io/), which implements possibly the best lipid classification method available.

 ### NDX file

 To begin, create an NDX file containing at least two groups.
-One group should contain lipid atoms (preferably just their 'head identifiers') for the upper leaflet, while the other group should contain lipid atoms for the lower leaflet.
+One group should contain lipid atoms (preferably just their 'head identifiers') of the upper leaflet, while the other group should contain lipid atoms of the lower leaflet.

 ```
 [ UpperLeaflet ]